-The Eternal Army: The Terracotta Soldiers of the First Emperor #ad - The eternal Army.
+The eternal Army.
 More than 22 centuries ago, in china's northwestern Shaanxi province, the first Qin emperor was buried in a magnificent tomb surrounded by an army of some 7, 000 terra-cotta soldiers.

 Terracotta Army: Legacy of the First Emperor of ChinaVirginia Museum of Fine Arts #ad - This fascinating publication features more than 130 works including ten of these majestic terracotta figures, works in gold and silver, arms and armor, horse and chariot fittings, jade ornaments, precious jewelry, ritual bronze vessels, and ceramics.
 Dating from the eastern zhou dynasty 770–256 bc through the Qin dynasty 221–206 BC, these objects represent the complex history, myths, and burial customs of ancient China.

 The texts introduce recent scholarship on this material culture to illuminate not only the first emperor’s burial complex, but also his powerful influence in Chinese history and the myriad ways in which his political and economic reforms transformed the daily lives of the Chinese people.
 The eternal Army.